 You can log into your Evernote account at any time, using the web – but using the browser-based application doesn’t give you the full experience, because it doesn’t have all the features that are included in the full desktop application.
 Use the web-based application as an additional tool in your Evernote toolbox….not as your primary Evernote platform.

 Bonus: Download my free checklist that will show you how to quickly implement these tips!

 2. Use Evernote’s left sidebar area as your primary navigation tool in the desktop app.

-Another Radical Productivity with Evernote member, Zach, had a major breakthrough about navigation in Evernote that helped him work faster and more efficiently.
+Another Radical Productivity with Evernote member, Zack, had a major breakthrough about navigation in Evernote that helped him work faster and more efficiently.

 One of the best ways to get truly fluent in Evernote (and speed up you work exponentially) is to set up your left-hand navigation bar to give you quick-and-easy navigation within the application.